 Chat with the Principal will happen on September 29th at 8:30 am.

-PPIE event on September 21st at 4 pm where wine will be served involving wine.
+PPIE event on September 21st at 4 pm where wine will be served. involving wine.

 Lots of talk about the facilities bond measure.
 Please come talk to Mr. Berg if you have any questions about that.
 The school “looks” fine but really needs renovation.
 Don’t be fooled that things look ok.
 Lydiksen is the poster child for this bond measure.